abatilo/actions-poetry/README.md

 We've drastically simplified this GitHub Action for v2.
 This is no longer a Docker action that runs as its own container, it's just a simplified way for you to install poetry.
-This action now makes an assumption that you've already setup Python via `setup-python` or some other way.
+This action assumes that you've already set up Python via `setup-python` or some other way.
 Since we're installing poetry directly to your environment, this also means that you can cache your dependencies more easily since everything is running on the host runner instead of an isolated container environment.